A House: Live in Concert

 A House: Live in Concert is the sixth album-length release from Irish rock band A House.
-It is a live album and was released after the band’s career had officially ended.
-Its liner notes include the names of all former members of A House, and the sign off, “Over and Out.
+It is a live album and was released after the band's career had officially ended.
+Its liner notes include the names of all former members of A House, and the sign off song entitled, “Over and Out.
 Amen.”

-Although issued in 1998, Live in Concert features recordings from earlier in the band’s career.
-The first seven tracks were recorded at Delacey House in Cork, Ireland on 18 October 1990, mostly featuring songs from the period of the I Want Too Much album.
+Although issued in 1998, Live in Concert features recordings from an earlier part of the band's career.
+The first seven tracks were recorded at Delacey House in Cork, Ireland on 18 October 1990— mostly featuring songs from the period of the I Want Too Much album.
 The show was part of Eurorock 90, an EBU event involving 10 different national radio stations nominating artists, and organised by RTE 2fm with BBC Radio 1.
-A House were invited to play by 2fm at short notice, as the original choice, Brian Kennedy, withdrew.
-A House had been dropped by their label after I Want Too Much.
-The Cork performance also includes “The Last to Know” which would be included on the Doodlebug EP, one of the first A House releases on Setanta Records, marking the resurrection of the band’s career.
+A House was invited to play by 2fm at short notice, as the original choice, upon which Brian Kennedy withdrew.
+A House had been dropped by their label after release of I Want Too Much.
+The Cork performance also includes “The Last to Know” which would be included on the Doodlebug EP.
+This EP was one of the first A House releases on Setanta Records, marking the resurrection of the band's career.
 The song "Body Blow" is not elsewhere available in A House's recorded catalogue.

-The final five tracks were recorded at the Riverside in Newcastle Upon Tyne on May 28, 1992.
-This is an acoustic set featuring songs from the period I Am the Greatest, A House’s first album with Setanta.
+The final five tracks were recorded at the Riverside in Newcastle Upon Tyne on 28 May 1992.
+This is an acoustic set featuring songs from the period I Am the Greatest, A House's first album with Setanta.